 About the Author

 Hi!
 I'm Jenny Ruhl, the author of this web site.
-I'm 70 years old.
-I started out as a software developer, but I have been writing books and magazine columns since the mid 1980s.
+I started out as a software developer, but I have been writing books and magazine columns since the mid 1980s, as well as running several busy internet forums.
 I have also published five novels under a pen name some of which made their way onto the shelves of Walmart and onto Amazon genre bestseller lists.

 Why I Created This Website

-Back in 2004, after losing the weight via a very low carb diet I exercised daily for a year and got my body fat down to 24%, which put me into the "Fit" category for a woman my age.
+Back in 2004, I lost a lot of weight that had come on very suddenly as my blood sugars worsened, using a very low carb diet.
+I also exercised daily for a year and got my body fat down to 24%, which put me into the "Fit" category for a woman my age.
 But despite what my doctors had told me, this weight loss and fitness regimen didn't do a thing for my blood sugars, which got worse.

 This raised my curiosity and I started tracking through the many research articles about diabetes available for free on the web.
 (Many of them, now, alas, are no longer free, but I was lucky that I started my research back in 2004 when they were.)

 Much of the information I found differed dramatically from what doctors were telling patients about what caused diabetes and how it should be treated.